The Best Shows To Binge Watch On Netflix Right Now

 The Queen’s Gambit (2020)

-There are few limited series that grabbed a hold of the Netflix subscriber base more than The Queen’s Gambit in late 2020.
-Seriously, the story of a young chess prodigy with all sorts of demons and personal struggles to overcome, told over seven episodes, is a masterpiece in television drama.
+There are few limited series that grabbed ahold of the Netflix subscriber base more than The Queen’s Gambit in late 2020.
+Seriously, the story of a young chess prodigy with all sorts of personal demons and struggles to overcome, told over seven episodes, is a masterpiece in television drama.
 From the early days of Beth Harmon (Anya Taylor-Joy) learning to play chess in an orphanage’s basement to the show’s fulfilling ending, The Queen’s Gambit is damn near perfect from top to bottom.

 The cast of U.S.S.
 Callister on Black Mirror